-Makers Empire is used in schools in over twenty countries around the world, including Australia, the USA, China, England, Ireland, Canada, Germany, Spain, the United Arab Emirates, Hong Kong SAR, and Vietnam.
+Makers Empire is used by 15,000+ teachers in schools in over twenty countries around the world, including Australia, the USA, China, England, Ireland, Canada, Germany, Spain, the United Arab Emirates, Hong Kong, and Vietnam.

-Makers Empire’s Global Design Program pairs together Makers Empire schools in different countries and challenges their students to work collaboratively to design solutions.
+Makers Empire’s Global Design Program pairs together Makers Empire schools in different countries and challenges their students to work collaboratively to design solutions to real-world problems or needs.

-As the classes work together to solve their challenge and meet their learning goals, the students gain a new understanding of another country and culture and forge new friendships.
+As the students work together to solve their design challenge and meet their learning goals, the students gain a new understanding of another country and culture and forge new friendships.

 Benefits of Participating in the Global Design Program